Why do my hands hurt at night? What to know about Carpal Tunnel Syndrome

 Edited by: Laura Burgess

-The most common cause for people complaining of pain in their hands, which wakes them up at night is carpal tunnel syndrome.
+The most common cause for people complaining of pain in their hands, fingers, and wrists is carpal tunnel syndrome.
+This pain may be felt intensely at night, and can even wake people up from sleep.
 This pain is often associated with numbness and pins and needles in the fingers.

 What is carpal tunnel syndrome?